lamlion/odoo-terraform-aws/README.md

 Place the terraform binary in your environment path.

 2) Create RSA keypair for accessing EC2 instance.
-Public key will be copied to EC2 instance.
+Public key will be copied to the EC2 instance.

 In OSX or Linux use the following command: